maigesPack: A Computational Environment for Microarray Data Analysis: Some examples

-Another function that may be useful, specially for ANOVA analysis is \code{boxplot}.
-This type of plot may help in identify the tissues where some gene presented alteration.
-For example the gene KLK13, presents significantly alteration in the F test done above.
+Another function that may be useful, specially for ANOVA analysis is \texttt{boxplot}.
+This type of plot may help in identify tissues where some gene presented alteration.
+For example the gene KLK13, presented significant alteration in the F test done above.
 Using the command below it is possible to see in what tissue this gene is altered.
-The result is illustrated in the Figure~\ref{boxplot}.
-The method \code{boxplot} also works with objects of class \code{maiges}.
+The result is illustrated in Figure~\ref{boxplot}. \texttt{Boxplot} also work with \texttt{"maiges"} class objects.

-The object resulted from this fitting are also of class \code{maigesDE} (or \code{maigesDEcluster}).
-So, the commands for plot, to save tables and to construct clusters, presented above also works here.
-Pay attention that functions to do cluster analysis only work for objects of classes \code{maigesDEcluster}.
+The object resulting from this method are also of class \texttt{"maigesDE"} (or \texttt{"maigesDEcluster"}) so, commands for plot, save tables and cluster analysis, presented above also work here.
+Pay attention that functions to do cluster analysis only work for objects of \texttt{maigesDEcluster} classes.